Rocco Robert Shein

-Rocco Robert Shein (born 14 July 2003) is an Estonian professional footballer who plays as midfielder for Norwegian club Fredrikstad and the Estonia national team.
+Rocco Robert Shein (born 14 July 2003) is an Estonian professional footballer who plays as midfielder for club Portsmouth and the Estonia national team.

 Club career

-FC Flora
+Flora

 A product of Flora youth academy, Shein made his professional debut on 22 November 2020 in a Meistriliiga match against Nõmme Kalju, coming on as a substitute in the 75th minute for Markus Poom in a 3–0 away victory.
 On 10 August 2021, he made his UEFA Europa League debut as a substitute in extra-time against Omonia, which ended in a loss on aggregate after a penalty shootout.

 FC Utrecht

-On 31 January 2022, Shein moved to Eerste Divisie club Jong Utrecht on loan, with an option to sign a permanent contract until 2025 at the end of the spell.
-He made his competitive debut for the club on 4 February, coming on as a late substitute in a 2–0 loss to Volendam.
+On 31 January 2022, Shein moved to Eerste Divisie club Jong FC Utrecht on loan, with an option to sign a permanent contract until 2025 at the end of the spell.
+He made his competitive debut for the club on 4 February, coming on as a late substitute in a 2–0 loss to FC Volendam.
 In the following match, on 7 February, Shein managed to score his first goal in a 3–2 victory against Helmond Sport.

-Shein made his Utrecht first-team debut in the Eredivisie on 29 April, starting in midfield in a 1–0 home victory against NEC.
+Shein made his FC Utrecht first-team debut in the Eredivisie on 29 April, starting in midfield in a 1–0 home victory against NEC.

 On 27 May 2022, Utrecht exercised their option to buy Shein's rights, he signed a three-year contract with the club and was transferred to the senior squad.

-Dordrecht
+FC Dordrecht

 On 26 July 2023, Shein signed a three-year contract with Eerste Divisie club FC Dordrecht for a fee of €250 000.
 He became the first player in 30 years that Dordrecht paid a transfer fee to another club for.